🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Pruning shears for live greens

-• Ribbon in a couple widths (velvet, grosgrain, linen)
+• Ribbon in a couple of widths (velvet, grosgrain, linen)

 Weather + Care Basics

-• Covered porches = longer life for fresh and fabric wreaths.
+• Covered porches mean a longer life for fresh and fabric wreaths.

 • Anti-fade spray helps preserve colors on faux foliage.

-• Rotate your wreath every week for even exposure if one side gets more sun.
+• Rotate your wreath every week if one side gets more sun.

-• Store in a rigid wreath box with tissue so it keeps its shape till next season.
+• Store it in a rigid wreath box with tissue so it keeps its shape until next season.

 FAQ

-Fresh greenery can last 3–6 weeks depending on temperature and exposure.
-Faux wreaths hold up all season, especially when protected from direct moisture and sunlight.
+Fresh greenery wreaths usually last about 3 to 6 weeks outdoors, depending on temperature and exposure.
+Faux and fabric wreaths hold up all season long, especially when you protect them from direct rain and harsh afternoon sun under a covered porch.

-3. What size wreath works best for a standard front door?
+What size winter wreath works best for a standard front door?

-Most doors look best with an 18–24 inch wreath because it fills the space without overwhelming it.
-For larger entries, a 26–30 inch wreath adds a more dramatic look.
+Most standard front doors look best with an 18 to 24 inch winter wreath, since that size fills the space without overwhelming it.
+For a larger or double entry, a 26 to 30 inch wreath gives a more dramatic, grand look.

-Use a removable outdoor hook paired with a bottom anchor strip (like a small Command tab).
-This keeps the wreath centered and prevents swinging during storms.
+Pair a removable outdoor hook with a small bottom anchor strip, like a Command tab, at the base of the wreath.
+This keeps it centered and stops it from swinging or banging against the door during winter storms.